UPDATED & APPROVED 11.6.2023

 • Theft at work or in connection with work.

-• Consumption or being under the influence of alcohol or controlled substance at work or being tested positive for the same in the work place.
+• Consuming or being under the influence of alcohol or controlled substance at work or testing positive for the same in the work place.

 • Falsifying any documentation given to the union, employer, committee or Job Steward.